CNugteren/CLTune/README.md

 Development and tests
 -------------

 The CLTune project follows the Google C++ styleguide (with some exceptions) and uses a tab-size of two spaces and a max-width of 100 characters per line.
 It is furthermore based on practises from the third edition of Effective C++ and the first edition of Effective Modern C++.
 The project is licensed under the APACHE 2.0 license by SURFsara, (c) 2014.
-The contributing authors so far are:

-* Cedric Nugteren

 CLTune is packaged with Catch 1.2.1 and a custom test suite.
 No external dependencies are needed.
 The tests will be compiled when providing the `TESTS=ON` option to CMake.
 Running the tests goes as follows: